Heavy fog warning with 'near-zero visibility' on Dubai-Abu Dhabi road | The National

 Motorists were advised to “exercise maximum caution on the roads during these hours and adhere to all traffic regulations and safety instructions”.

-Early morning fog is common on the motorway connecting Dubai and Abu Dhabi in the winter months.
+Early morning fog is common on motorways connecting Dubai and Abu Dhabi in the winter months.
 The low-lying stretch from Jebel Ali on the outskirts of Dubai to Shamama in Abu Dhabi often sees the heaviest patches.